 Dachshund Hypoallergenic Overview

 Since dachshunds are not hypoallergenic, you can still have reactions to them if your allergies are severe.
-It is just one factor to keep in mind when buying a dachshund when you already have pets of your own.
+It is just one factor to keep in mind when owning a dachshund.
 If you’re allergic to dogs, the chances are good that you’ll be allergic to any dog breed.

 However, there is some hope if you’re thinking about having dachshund dogs in your home.
 Not only is their hair similar, but they produce less allergy-causing saliva than do other types of dogs.
 It means that you’re less likely to have reactions due to saliva than you might with other breeds.